-A panic attack is an abrupt surge of intense fear or intense discomfort that reaches a peak within minutes, and during which time the following symptoms occur:
+A panic attack is an abrupt surge of intense fear or intense discomfort that reaches a peak within minutes.

 > Palpitations, pounding heart, or accelerated heart rate